ZohaJavaid02/SummarizeX/README.md

 - `src/components/*` — UI components for upload, status, results, and options.
 - `src/App.jsx` — main app layout and wiring.

-## Recent UI tweaks
-- App title changed to **SummarizeX**.
-- Logo and decorative elements were removed/adjusted.
-- The API key modal is left in the repo but the UI no longer forces users to enter a key (the app expects keys via env/localStorage).
-- The "Generate Summary" button was centered in `DocumentResult.jsx`.

 ## Troubleshooting
 - 400 Bad Request from the API:
   - Ensure your API key is valid and has quota.
   - The app now surfaces server error messages; check browser console for the full message.